 The Writing Center is a place where anyone in the University of Iowa community can get help with writing.

 - Purdue Owl

 The Online Writing Lab (OWL) at Purdue University houses writing resources and instructional material.
-It includes an excellent collection of resources for students who speak English as a Second Language.
+It includes an excellent collection of resources for multilingual English learners.

 EndNote Desktop is a client-based bibliographic management software program for organizing and formatting citations for publication.
 It is free to graduate students.

-- Grant and Research Services Center (GRSC), University of Iowa College of Education
+- Grants and Research Services Center (GRSC), University of Iowa College of Education

 The College of Education Grant and Research Services Center (GRSC) provides support for grant and research projects, training projects, and service projects in the College of Education.